Zulko/gpt-function-decorator/README.md

 synonym("man", tone="academic") # returns "individual" or "male"
 ```

 The docstring can be any normal Python docstring.
-Not only does this make your function user-friendly but at the same time it explains what's up to the GPT (GPTs love to be given examples on which they can model their input):
+Longer docstrings, as long as they are well-written, will not only make your function more user-friendly but be used by the GPT to better understand your intended inputs outputs and outputs (GPTs love to be given examples on which they can model their output):

 ```python
 @gpt_function